uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/career-changers/police-officer-to-pe-teacher.md

             <div>
                 <div class="quote-block">
                     <span class="icon-quote"></span>
-                    <h1>As a qualified coach, I particularly enjoy the overwhelming satisfaction I get when a child I’ve been teaching has mastered a skill.<span class="icon-quote quote-close"></span></h1>
+                    <strong class="quote-block__content">As a qualified coach, I particularly enjoy the overwhelming satisfaction I get when a child I’ve been teaching has mastered a skill.<span class="icon-quote quote-close"></span></strong>
                 </div>
                 <p>
                     During my time as a police officer, I built my communication skills effectively and have been able to bring them into the classroom.
 It gave me the understanding that some children do not have the ideal home life.